 The ACA was exceptionally controversial and attracted large amounts of litigation.
 In the summer of 2012, the US Supreme Court upheld the constitutionality of the ACA’s individual mandate.
 However, the Court also allowed states to opt out of the act’s expansion of Medicaid to 138 percent of the FPL.

 For those living in states that did not expand Medicaid, access to formal health insurance effectively depends on family income.
 Those who earn between 100 and 138 percent of the federal poverty level can purchase heavily subsidized insurance on the marketplace.
-These individuals also receive generous cost-sharing subsidies that made their coverage more similar to Medicaid—though Medicaid could be a preferred coverage vehicle given its even lower cost-sharing requirements, zero-dollar premiums (in some states), and a broader range of benefits than traditionally covered by private plans (e.g., transportation services).
+These individuals also receive generous cost-sharing subsidies that made their coverage more similar to Medicaid—though Medicaid could be a preferred coverage vehicle given its even-lower cost-sharing requirements, zero-dollar premiums (in some states), and a broader range of benefits than traditionally covered by private plans (e.g., transportation services).

 Residents in non-expansion states that earn less than 100 percent of the federal poverty line (FPL) fall into a “coverage gap.”
 These residents earn too much money to quality for their state’s relatively parsimonious and categorically based Medicaid program and too little to qualify for subsidies on the ACA marketplaces.
 According to the Kaiser Family Foundation, this has resulted in approximately 2.5 million residents that lack access to health insurance based solely on their state of residence.
 Nearly half of these residents live in either Florida or Texas and over 90 percent live in the southern US.
 Given the state-based nature of decisions about the ACA, the potential economic benefits of the increased social insurance and the economic opportunities that it might provide can impact the economic growth of different geographies.
 In addition, the uneven implementation of Medicaid expansion under the ACA raises concerns over equity.
 To a greater degree than in the past, Americans’ access to healthcare often depends on the state in which they reside.